 We use Adjusted EBITDA and Adjusted EBITDA margin to supplement GAAP measures of performance to evaluate the effectiveness of our business strategies, to make budgeting decisions, to establish our annual management incentive bonus plan compensation and to compare our performance against that of other peer companies using similar measures.
-We define Adjusted EBITDA as net income (loss) plus (i) depreciation and amortization, (ii) interest expense, (iii) income tax (benefit) expense, (iv) loss on sale and disposal of property and equipment, (v) restructuring charges, (vi) management fees, (vii) stock-based compensation expense, (viii) other expense (income), net, (ix) other non-cash items, (x) strategic initiative costs, (xi) acquisition and integration related costs and (xii) other.
+We define Adjusted EBITDA as net income (loss) plus (i) depreciation and amortization, (ii) interest expense, (iii) income tax (benefit) expense, (iv) loss on sale and disposal of property and equipment, (v) restructuring charges, (vi) management fees, (vii) stock-based compensation expense, (viii) other expense (income), net, (ix) other non-cash items, (x) strategic initiative costs, (xi) acquisition and integration related costs, (xii) other, (xiii) IPO costs, and (xiv) COVID-19-related expenses (income).
+We believe excluding these items allows for better comparison of our financial results across reporting periods.

 We define Adjusted EBITDA margin as Adjusted EBITDA divided by net sales.
 Our definitions of Adjusted EBITDA and Adjusted EBITDA margin may not be comparable to similarly titled measures of other companies.

 We believe Adjusted EBITDA and Adjusted EBITDA margin are useful measurements for investors as they help identify underlying trends that could otherwise be masked by certain expenses that we do not consider indicative of our ongoing operating performance.
-We also believe excluding these items allows for better comparison of our financial results across reporting periods.
 We also use Adjusted EBITDA and Adjusted EBITDA margin for planning purposes, assessing our financial performance, and other strategic decisions.
 For a discussion of Adjusted EBITDA and Adjusted EBITDA margin and the limitations on their use, and the reconciliation of Adjusted EBITDA to net income, the most directly comparable GAAP financial measure, and our calculation of Adjusted EBITDA margin see "-Non-GAAP Financial Measures" below.